Involvement & Activities

-We hope you had an amazing time on your Exchange.
-You're probably wondering, "What now?"
+Welcome back.
+We hope you had an amazing time abroad.

-- Complete your online submission of courses on the Transfer Credit Portal.
-You will not receive credit for courses you’ve completed on Exchange unless you complete the transfer credit process.
-If you can’t remember when or if you already completed this, you can log back in and review your submissions.
+Complete an online submission of courses on the transfer credit portal.
+You will not receive credit for courses you’ve completed on exchange unless you complete the transfer credit process.
+If you can not remember when or if you already completed this, you can log in to review your submissions.

-- Complete a Student Report.
+Complete a student report.
 What was orientation like at your partner university?
 Did you find housing on campus?
 What costs were involved in your experience abroad?
 What skills did you learn in your co-op placement?
 Would you recommend your partner school to other UBC students?
-Give us the inside scoop on your partner university and country here: enter a student report!
+Give us the inside scoop on your partner university and country.

-- Come see us.
-This is very important if you didn't sent a postcard; we want to hear from you!
+Come see us at Go Global.
+This is very important if you didn’t send a postcard; we want to hear from you.

 In most cases, people who have lived abroad often find that the adjustment home is more difficult than the adjustment to their host country.
 We expect to meet challenges when we enter a new place and culture, but not when we return home to the place we know and love — or thought we knew and loved.
 Luckily, there are lots of ways to deal with the transition home.

-Ideally, you will already have completed your course requests while on Exchange with our online transfer credit system.
-If you haven't done this yet, don't worry: all the information you’ll need is listed on that site.
+Ideally, you will already have completed your course requests while on exchange with our online transfer credit system.
+If you have not done this yet, don’t worry: all the information you need is listed on that site.

 Kelowna may not be Tokyo or Istanbul, but there are plenty of opportunities to maintain your international perspective on campus, academically, socially, and in the wider community.
 There are also tons of opportunities to go abroad again, whether for Study Abroad programs, a Group Study Program, or internships and work placements.
 Connect with your Go Global advisor for options.